Bloom-host/BloomDocs/docs/other-servers/grafana.md

 You can add multiple servers to your Grafana dashboard and to get this done is quite easy.
 If you have followed the guide above, we can assume you have everything working.

 First we gotta install UnifiedMetrics on all other servers.
-Download the plugin off the [Github](https://github.com/Cubxity/UnifiedMetrics/releases) and install it in the `plugins` folder.
+Download the plugin from [GitHub](https://github.com/Cubxity/UnifiedMetrics/releases) and install it in the `plugins` folder.
 Restart your server.

 After installing the plugin, you open up a port on the server.
 For example, `9101`, `9102`, etc.
 Then you change the port in the `plugins/UnifiedMetrics/diver/prometheus.yml` file and restart your server.